Nancy Zimmerman

-Nancy Zimmerman (born 1963/64) is an American hedge fund manager.
-She is the co-founder of Bracebridge Capital, a Boston-based hedge fund with over $12 billion of assets under management as of June 2019.
+Nancy Gail Zimmerman (born 2 July 1963) is an American hedge fund manager.
+She is the co-founder and managing partner of Bracebridge Capital, a Boston-based hedge fund with over $12 billion of assets under management as of 2026.
 The fund manages investments for foundations, pensions, high net worth individuals and endowments, including those of Yale University and Princeton University.
-She gained media attention in 1997 for her involvement in the Harvard Institute for International Development's Russian aide controversy and in the 2010s for her firm’s role in Argentina’s debt restructuring.
+She gained media attention in 1997 for her involvement in the Harvard Institute for International Development's Russian aid controversy and in the 2010s for her firm's role in Argentina's debt restructuring.
 As of 2019, she is the wealthiest female hedge fund founder in the U.S.

 Early life

 Nancy Zimmerman was born and raised in Skokie, Illinois, the youngest of two girls.
 She graduated from Brown University in 1985.

 Career

 While attending Brown University, Zimmerman spent her summers working for O’Connor & Associates at the Chicago Mercantile Exchange.
 After graduation she spent three years with the firm, trading currency options.
 She later managed the interest rate option group for Goldman Sachs.
 At Goldman, her boss was Jon Corzine, who later became the Governor of New Jersey.